mikeymischief/mikeymischief.github.io/_posts/2021-03-27-spring-cube-draft.md

 Another Cube Draft!

 We only got one cube draft in, but we got to play the Innistrad cube draft (decklists not recorded) in the afternoon (followed by some commander afterward).
-Lunch was again Domino's as we tried to maxmimize the playing time.
-This draft would see many archetypes no present in any other cube draft.
+Lunch was again Domino's as we tried to maxmimize our playing time.
+This draft would see many archetypes not present in any other cube draft.

 We drafted a little over half the cube (using the Utility Land Draft), since we only had 4 players this time (Mike, Gerf, Jeddy and Brian).
-We drafted 6 packs of 9 cards, which I think with 4 players, is best way to draft with this number as it allows many of the archetypes designed with 8 players to somewhat shine with the lower player count.
+We drafted 6 packs of 9 cards, which, I think with 4 players, is the best way to draft with this number as it allows many of the archetypes designed with 8 players to somewhat shine with the lower player count.

 The draft order was:
 Mikey -> Brian -> Jeddy -> Gerf

-The winning 3-0 deck was my Gruul Wildfire deck, the second place deck was Jeddy's Orzhov Aggro deck (2-1), followed by Gerf's Bant Soulherder list (1-2) and then a 60-card Yorion deck (0-3).
+The winning 3-0 deck was my Naya Wildfire deck, the second place deck was Jeddy's Orzhov Aggro deck (2-1), followed by Gerf's Bant Soulherder list (1-2) and then a 60-card Yorion Aggro deck (0-3).

 ![Tough Decisions](/images/photos/210327_GvB.jpg "Gerf v Brian")
 > "I teach you guys how to build good decks." -Gerf